tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 This is pretty cool.
 In the old days, linking even a moderately complex project was quite a tricky affair.
 You had to determine which parts it made sense to link statically and which parts dynamically.
-Code going into a shared library needed to be compiled with [`-fPIC`][fpic-flag] because shared libraries get relocated arbitrarily in process address space.
+Code going into a shared library needed to be compiled with [`-fPIC`][fpic-flag] because shared libraries might be loaded anywhere in process address space.
 Getting something wrong usually led to unhelpful linker errors about missing or duplicate symbols.
 With Bazel all those messy details have been abstracted away.